espiNovah/Nitro-SEO-Schema-Builder/README.md

 ## Features

 - ✨ **Glassmorphism UI** - Modern, clean design with frosted glass effects
-- 🤖 **AI-Powered** - Uses Gemini 2.0 Flash to generate SEO-optimized schemas
+- 🤖 **AI-Powered** - Uses Google's Gemini Flash models to generate SEO-optimized schemas
 - 📊 **Batch Processing** - Process up to 20 URLs from a CSV file
 - 📄 **Multiple Formats** - Download individual or all schemas as TXT or JSON
 - 🔍 **Smart Extraction** - Automatically extracts page content, FAQs, and metadata